 - Advancing understanding of AI pattern recognition: While this will help students understand how predictive AI recognizes patterns in attributes, students may also enjoy learning about patterns in word repetition to see how it's possible for a generative AI chatbot (like ChatGPT or a customer service bot) to predict which words should come next in a sequence.
-For example, students might do this with a sentence pattern completion activity that brings this to life. - a.
-Students might do this with a sentence pattern completion activity that brings this to life.
+For example, students might do this with a sentence pattern completion activity that brings this to life.
 By giving students a text pattern like "A bee makes honey.
 A beaver makes a dam.
 A bird ...", students can find the text patterns and predict how the sequence should be completed.
-(In this case, with "makes a nest.") - b.
-Students can more deeply explore patterns in text with a follow-up like Vicki Sedgwick's "Language Models" lesson, which explores generative text using the context of Dr. Seuss's Green Eggs and Ham. - A deeper look at AI and machine learning: If you would like to foster a deeper understanding of what machine learning algorithms are and how they are trained to find patterns of similar attributes, try the Training Data and Machine Learning project from the free downloadable resource Hands-On AI Projects for the Classroom: A Guide for Elementary Teachers by Nancye Blair Black and Susan Brooks-Young (bit.ly/4jupr8S). - Home connection: Encourage students to share the attribute pattern puzzle they created with their families to see if they can solve them.
+(In this case, with "makes a nest.") - A deeper look at AI and machine learning: If you would like to foster a deeper understanding of what machine learning algorithms are and how they are trained to find patterns of similar attributes, try the Training Data and Machine Learning project from the free downloadable resource Hands-On AI Projects for the Classroom: A Guide for Elementary Teachers by Nancye Blair Black and Susan Brooks-Young (bit.ly/3Dnq3NO). - Home connection: Encourage students to share the attribute pattern puzzle they created with their families to see if they can solve them.